NithishAjju/Basic-Grafana-project/Readme.md

-# Real-Time Transaction Monitoring System with AWS, PostgreSQL, and Grafana Cloud
+w# Real-Time Transaction Monitoring System with AWS, PostgreSQL, and Grafana Cloud

 This project leverages AWS services, PostgreSQL, and Grafana Cloud to create a real-time transaction monitoring system.
 The system generates synthetic banking transaction data using the Faker library and inserts the data into a PostgreSQL database hosted on AWS.
 The data is then connected to Grafana Cloud to visualize and monitor transactions in real time.